techy-shell/Capstone/README.md

 * I am using a project that I created previously as a practice project using Java, HTML, CSS and Javascript.
 * The web app has been designed as a helpful guide to Cost Of Living from a bank.
 It has 3 webpages - homepage with local news & callback form, budget page with budget calculators and a local help page which also calls ona  database for info on local charities.
-* I will be using CircleCI and building my Docker image locally efore deploying to AWS.
+* I will be using CircleCI and building my Docker image locally before deploying to AWS.
+* App runs locally on port 8081

 ### Project Tasks
 In this project you will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
 These include: